romanonatacha/restaurant-reviews/README.md

 ## Description

-* Project created as part of the Udacity Front-End Developer Nanodegree.
+Project created as part of the Udacity Advanced Web Front-End Nanodegree.

 ## Project Instructions